-As personal injury attorneys, we know just how important it is to spread the word on driver safety.
+As personal injury attorneys, we know just how important it is to spread the word about driver safety.
 Here we have put together the top 5 safety tips to help keep teen drivers safe:

 - Buckle Up: This should be a non-negotiable for anyone entering a motor vehicle.
 Studies have shown that wearing a seatbelt can lower your risk of fatality by 45%.
 Make sure your teenage driver gets into the habit of always wearing a seatbelt.

 - Supervised Practice is Key: The best way for your teen to get the safest skillset is to have hands-on practice.
-Supervise your teen driving during different weather situations, on different road conditions, at night and more.
+Supervise your teen driving during different weather situations, on different road conditions, at night, and more.
 The more they practice, the better equipped they will be to safely handle the roads on their own.

 - Eliminate Distractions: As much as your teen may want to hit the road with their friends, it’s important they keep distractions to a minimum, especially early on.
 To keep them focused, limit how many passengers can ride with your teen.
 Equally as important is to remind your teen of the dangers of distracted driving.
 Distractions can include texting, calling, eating, drinking tuning the radio, and more.
 Their hands should remain on the wheel at all times with their eyes focused clearly on the road.

 - Take it Slow: In most accidents, speed is typically an underlying factor.
 It’s important to teach your teen to be cognizant of how fast they are driving.
 Set a good example by following the speed limit too.